CDL926666/1_TIBS/zongjie.md

 **4. Challenges and Critical Reflection**

 - **Hard to Put into Practice, Lack of Evaluation Systems**
-  Many companies treat RRI as just a brand slogan.
+  Many companies treat RRI as just a brand talk.
 In practice, it costs a lot and there is no effective evaluation, so it often becomes empty talk.
 - **Conflict Between Ethics and Economic Goals**
   Under market pressure, companies often find it hard to balance short-term profits and long-term responsibility, and RRI can easily be pushed aside in a tough business environment.
 - **Hard to Fully Predict New Technology Risks**